 For more information, read CredHub Credential Types.

 For BOSH variable types, read BOSH Variable Types.

 To use CredHub in your deployment, you must create new variables and store them in CredHub.
 By default, variable namespaces are written to prevent collision across deployments, but you can type variable names precisely if you wish.

 For more information, read Creating New Variables in CredHub.

 For more information, read Migrating Existing Credentials to CredHub.

-API endpoints are available to help you find variable names and values for products known to the Ops Manager Director.
+API endpoints are available to help you find variable names and values for products known to the BOSH Director.